dellius-alexander/tensorflow/README.md

     - ms-vscode.cpptools
     - redhat.fabric8-analytics

+- Add the below settings to your `~/project_folder/.vscode/settings.json` file located in your workspace.
+This will tell vscode to use the virtual environment interpreter and environment to run your project scripts.

+    ```json
+    {
+    "python.defaultInterpreterPath": "${workspaceFolder}/my_venv/bin/python"
+    }
+    ```
 - Project Directory Structure:

     You can try any tutorial when we are complete the installation but your project should at least resemble below when finished.